W class Melbourne tram: Preservation

-The W-class tramcars are highly popular trams in preservation, both throughout Australia and around the world.
+The W class tramcars are highly popular trams in preservation, both throughout Australia and around the world.

-W-class trams were used in the filming of the HBO mini-series The Pacific, including W3-class tram number 667.
+W class trams were used in the filming of the HBO mini-series The Pacific, including W3 class tram number 667.

-A number of W-class trams have been sent overseas, including five that were sold to Seattle between 1978 and 1993, where they operated as Seattle's own heritage streetcar line, George Benson Waterfront Streetcar Line, between 1982 and 2005.
+A number of W class trams have been sent overseas, including five that were sold to Seattle between 1978 and 1993, where they operated as Seattle's own heritage streetcar line, George Benson Waterfront Streetcar Line, between 1982 and 2005.
 Since 1990, public outrage has forced an embargo to be placed on the sale of these trams to any overseas interest.
 Three of these trams have been sold to Loop Trolley for use in St. Louis.

-In February 2004, after some years of negotiation, a W6-class tram, Melbourne 930, was shipped to Edmonton as an ambassador for the City of Melbourne.
+In February 2004, after some years of negotiation, a W6 class tram, Melbourne 930, was shipped to Edmonton as an ambassador for the City of Melbourne.
 The tram, which is owned by the Edmonton Radial Railway Society, operates as part of the High Level Bridge Streetcar fleet, connecting Old Strathcona to Downtown on 3 km of track.

-The Dallas MATA and the Memphis MATA both run W-class trams on their downtown streetcar services.
+The Dallas MATA and the Memphis MATA both run W class trams on their downtown streetcar services.
 A highly modified W class tram began running in 2009 along River Street in Savannah, Georgia, its AC motors powered by biodiesel-fueled generators.
 Memphis MATA Trolley has 10 W-2 and 1 W-5 cars.
+Dallas' system has a single operating W-2, nicknamed "Matilda", along with operating other models of streetcars and trollies.

 In the 1980s, W2 520 was bought by the musician and composer Elton John in what he described as one of "my drug-induced moments".
 John exported the tram to England where it stands in the grounds of Woodside, his country house in Berkshire.